obj-disc/obj-disc.github.io/index.md

 ## Task and Evaluation Metric
  The task of the challenge is to discover novel objects in a large corpus of unlabeled images using knowledge about known objects.
 Specifically, given a labeled dataset with K known objects and a large unlabeled dataset consisting of U (not known a-priori) unknown objects, algorithms should output a set of M (not known a-priori) clusters, each of which contains regions belonging to an object class.
 Additionally, an object detector should be trained for each cluster whose performance is evaluated on a held-out set to assess the real world applicability of the object discovery system.

 The primary evaluation metric is the Area under the curve of Purity coverage plots [1][2] and PASCAL VOC style mean Average Precision at an IoU threshold of 0.50.
-Additionally we also report the number of clusters, number of objects discovered, Correct Localization.
+Additionally, we also report the number of clusters, number of objects discovered, Correct Localization.

 <!-- <div class="toc" markdown="1"> -->